CS2 Trade-Up Guide

 The formula Valve uses is straightforward but easy to get wrong:

-1. Average the float values of all 10 input skins.
+1. Average the float values of every selected input skin.

 2. Multiply that average by (output_max_float − output_min_float).